vfarcic/devops26/manuscript/17-progressive-delivery.md

     | grep knative
 ```

-We edited the deployment strategy by setting it to `default` (it was `knative` so far) and we output the `knative` variable to confirm that it is now set to `false`.
+We edited the deployment strategy by setting it to `default` (it was `knative` so far).
+Also, we output the `knative` variable to confirm that it is now set to `false`.

-The last thing we'll do is go out of the local copy of the *go-demo-6* directory so that we are in the same place as those who could not follow the examples because their cluster cannot yet run Knative or those who were too lazy to set it up.
+The last thing we'll do is go out of the local copy of the *go-demo-6* directory.
+That way we'll be in the same place as those who could not follow the examples because their cluster cannot yet run Knative or those who were too lazy to set it up.

 ```bash
 cd ..